kubernetes/website/content/en/docs/concepts/workloads/pods/pod.md

 ## Privileged mode for pod containers

-From Kubernetes v1.1, any container in a pod can enable privileged mode, using the `privileged` flag on the `SecurityContext` of the container spec.
-This is useful for containers that want to use linux capabilities like manipulating the network stack and accessing devices.
+Any container in a pod can enable privileged mode, using the `privileged` flag on the `SecurityContext` of the container spec.
+This is useful for containers that want to use Linux capabilities like manipulating the network stack and accessing devices.
 Processes within the container get almost the same privileges that are available to processes outside a container.
 With privileged mode, it should be easier to write network and volume plugins as separate pods that don't need to be compiled into the kubelet.

-If the master is running Kubernetes v1.1 or higher, and the nodes are running a version lower than v1.1, then new privileged pods will be accepted by api-server, but will not be launched.
-They will be in pending state.
-If user calls `kubectl describe pod FooPodName`, user can see the reason why the pod is in pending state.
-The events table in the describe command output will say:
-`Error validating pod "FooPodName"."FooPodNamespace" from api, ignoring: spec.containers[0].securityContext.privileged: forbidden '<*>(0xc2089d3248)true'`

-If the master is running a version lower than v1.1, then privileged pods cannot be created.
-If user attempts to create a pod, that has a privileged container, the user will get the following error:
-`The Pod "FooPodName" is invalid. spec.containers[0].securityContext.privileged: forbidden '<*>(0xc20b222db0)true'`
+{{< note >}}
+Your container runtime must support the concept of a privileged container for this setting to be relevant.
+{{< /note >}}

 ## API Object